rchanou/react-composition-demo/README.md

 * [Cheng Lou](https://github.com/chenglou) uses the "child render function" pattern such as in [react-motion](https://github.com/chenglou/react-motion)
 * The [react-future](https://github.com/reactjs/react-future) repo also demos some of these patterns
-* React maintainer [Sebastian Markbåge](https://twitter.com/sebmarkbage/) also has a lot to say about React composition.
+* React maintainer [Sebastian Markbåge](https://twitter.com/sebmarkbage/) also has a lot to say about React composition